Rupt/bailed-statistics/README.md

   -lumi LUMI            Luminosity in inverse femtobarns.
   -prefix PREFIX        Output file paths' prefix.
   -load [LOAD [LOAD ...]]
-                        Load results from previous runs of `invert or `test' to combine for `output'.
+                        Filenames of pickled results from previous runs of `invert or `test'; to combine for `output'.
-  -filename FILENAME    Input ROOT workspace file path.
+  -filename FILENAME    File path from which to get the workspace.
-  -workspace WORKSPACE  Workspace name to TFile.Get from the input file.
+  -workspace WORKSPACE  Workspace name to get from the input file.
   -poi POI              Parameter Of Interest name in the workspace.
   -points START STOP COUNT
                         Linear spacing of POI points; for `invert'.
   -ntoys NTOYS          Number of toys to simulate.
   -seed SEED            Random seed in [0, 2**16); make yours unique.
 If None,
-                        use a mix of time and process id.
+                        we use a mix of time and process id.
   -nbatch NBATCH        Batch size for toys.
 Reduce to cut memory usage.
-  -processes PROCESSES  Maximum of processes for generating toys.
-Also capped
+  -processes PROCESSES  Maximum number of processes for generating toys.
+Also
-                        by your cpu count.
+                        capped by your cpu count.
   -calculator CALCULATOR
                         Calculator type in {frequentist, hybrid, asymptotic,
                         asimov}; see bailed_roostats.CalculatorType.